 Lidocaine

-Lidoderm Coupons & Discount Card - Compare Prices Near You
+Lidoderm Coupons & Savings Card – Discount Prices from $42.18

 The lidocaine patch is designed to provide relief from itching and minor pain associated with skin conditions like scrapes, minor irritations, and insect bites.
 It is also effective in alleviating nerve pain following a shingles infection (herpes zoster virus).
 As a local anesthetic, the patch works by numbing the nerves in the specific area where it is applied, temporarily reducing their sensitivity to pain.
 Available in both prescription and over-the-counter formulations, lidocaine patches come in varying strengths: 5% and 1.8% patches for nerve pain from shingles (prescription only), and 4% patches for temporary relief of minor pain (OTC).
 While some skin irritation may occur, it is usually mild and temporary.
 This medication is intended for educational purposes and should not replace professional medical advice.
 Always consult your healthcare provider before using any medication to ensure it is safe and appropriate for you.